UI grad student Logan Augustine heads for Los Alamos after winning national research award

 “[Neptunium] is a specific radioactive actinide element,” Augustine said.
 “A big reason people study neptunium chemistry is for nuclear waste reprocessing.”

 He said he will use computational chemistry — a form of chemistry that uses computer simulations to solve problems — to extract Neptunyl ions from nuclear waste at the Los Alamos National Laboratory in New Mexico.
-The fellowship will last a year, starting in January 2022, and he said it will serve as a part of his thesis research.
+The fellowship will last a year, starting in January 2022, and will serve as a part of his thesis research, Augustine said.

 Augustine said Neptunyl ions, which he described as a linear molecule composed of one neptunium atom and two oxygen atoms, are particularly damaging sources of radioactivity.